What is a mortgage deed?

 Who holds the mortgage deed?

 The mortgage deed is held by the lender until the mortgage loan is fully repaid.
-The lender retains this document as security for the loan they provided to you. hey will only be given to you once the mortgage has been paid in full, but should be able to request copies of the deeds at any time.
+The lender retains this document as security for the loan they provided to you.
+You'll only be given your mortgage deed once the mortgage has been paid in full, however you should be able to request copies of the deeds at any time.

 Is a mortgage deed a mortgage offer?